-What Do You Know About the Civil War?
+What Do You Know About Progressivism and the Cities?

-This lesson deals with the Emancipation Proclamation, issued during the Civil War.
-Whenever you start to learn about a time in history, it helps to think first of what you already know about it, or think you know.
+This lesson deals with Progressive reform and urban America.
+Whenever you start to learn something about a time in history, it helps to think first of what you already know about it, or think you know.
 You probably have impressions.
 Or you may have read or heard things about it already.
 Some of what you know may be accurate.
 You need to be ready to alter your fixed ideas about this time as you learn more about it.
 This is what any historian would do.
-For now, study this illustration and take a few notes on the questions below it.
+To do this, study this photograph and take a few notes in response to the questions below it.